AntonSk98/FitAndRoll/README.md

   - **How often** it was attended.
   - **The attendance method** used by participants.

-- All statistics views include a **date range filter** to help you narrow down and focus your analysis.
+- All statistics components include a **date range filter** to help you narrow down and focus your analysis.
-- All statistics also include archived entries.
+- All statistics components also include archived entries.

 ![Statistics](documentation/statistics.gif)

 ## 🗃️ Archive

 - View all **archived participants** and **restore** them when needed.
-- Access **archived courses** and bring them back into the active view.
+- View all **archived courses** and bring them back into the active view.
-- Both archive views include **filtering options** to help you quickly find specific archived entries.
+- Both archive components include **filtering options** to help you quickly find specific archived entries.

 ![Archive](documentation/archive.gif)